permguard/permguard/site/content/docs/0.1/developer-guide/initializing-workspace.md

 Permguard provides a Command Line Interface (CLI) for managing authentication metadata (AuthN) and authorization metadata and configurations (AuthZ) for applications.

-Authentication is handled exclusively through the CLI, while authorization is managed via both the CLI and the Policy Language.
+AuthZ administration is handled exclusively through the CLI, while AuthZ administration is managed via both the CLI and the Policy Language.

-The authorization process follows a code-first approach, and when dealing with Schemas, Policies, and Permissions, the CLI should be executed from a permguard workspace that contains configuration files written in either YAML or PermScript.
+The authorization process follows a code-first approach, and when dealing with Schemas and Policies, the CLI should be executed from a permguard workspace that contains configuration files written in PermYAML.

 There are three methods to create a permguard workspace and associate it with a Permguard repository: